 4. Identify the contemporary issues and challenges in leading ethically and put forward strategies and approaches for their solution

-5. Demonstrate, in oral and written form, the skills and aptitudes of ethically-informed leaders in applying knowledge of ethical reasoning and leadership theory to case studies and other real-world settings
+5. Demonstrate the skills and aptitudes of ethically-informed leaders in applying knowledge of ethical reasoning and leadership theory to case studies and other real-world settings

 The topics in this course include the following:

 - The leader-follower relationship

 - Sense of the leadership 'self' and ethical dimensions of leadership

 - Dominant normative leadership theories

 - Contemporary ethical issues and challenges in leadership